Stock futures point lower ahead of midterm election

 More Business News

-China’s shanghai down 0.2 percent.
+In Asian markets on Tuesday, China’s Shanghai composite ended down 0.2 percent.

 Japan's Nikkei managed to gain 1.1 percent.

-In Europe, London’s FTSE opened up 0.1 percent, Germany’s DAX gained 0.2 percent and France’s CAC was higher by 0.1 percent.
+In Europe, London’s FTSE traded lower by 0.2 percent, Germany’s DAX slipped 0.2 percent and France’s CAC was down by 0.3 percent.